NCERT Solutions Class 10 English Chapter 8 – Free PDF Download

-After two days, the otter suddenly disappeared from Maxwell’s bedroom and went to the bathroom to play in the water and he was up on the end of the bathtub and fumbling at the chromium taps with his paws.
-The author watched in amazement how the little creature had turned the tap to produce a trickle of water slowly and after a moment achieved the full flow.
+After two days, the otter suddenly disappeared from Maxwell’s bedroom and went to the bathroom to play in the water he was up on the end of the bathtub and fumbling at the chromium taps with his paws.
+The author watched in amazement how the little creature had turned the tap to produce a trickle of water slowly and, after a moment, achieved the full flow.

 Oral Comprehension Check (Page 108-109)

 How was Mij to be transported to England?

 Maxwell booked a flight to Paris, and from there, he would fly to England.
 As British airlines do not allow pets on board, the airline authorities insisted that Mijbil should be packed into an eighteen-inch square box to be carried on the floor near Maxwell’s feet.
 Hence, he got a box made an hour before they started, and he put Mij into the box so that he would become accustomed to it.
 He then quickly rushed to get a meal.